Drone start-up wins MidAtlantic Farm Credit AgPitch competition

-“It’s an aggregation of a lot of simple (recommendations) and doing it with the equipment you have and the people you have,” Marnane said of his work with clients.
+“It’s an aggregation of a lot of simple (recommendations) and doing it with the equipment you have and the people you have,” Marnane said.

 Johnny Oyster Seed, another Calvert County business, took second place.
 Owned by Jon Farrington, the business developed an oystering system that makes it easier for fisherman to deploy and retrieve cages that are less susceptible to marine wear and more efficient.

 Other finalists included 1000 Ecofarms, a Bethesda, Md., company that developed an Internet platform for farmers to connect with and sell to consumers; Agrimetis, a Lutherville, Md., research and development firm creating new crop protection chemicals; and GreatAlga, a Baltimore start-up growing algae in bioreactors while using photosynthesis to reduce carbon dixide levels and other greenhouse gasses.